namshi/namshi.github.com/source/join-us/index.markdown

 we've decided to fight the battle with AngularJS and Javascript in general (gulp, browserify and all the *new kids on the block*).

+Currently, we are looking for a [Mobile Lead Developer](/blog/2014/06/03/like-android-and-ios-lets-change-shopping-in-the-middle-east-together/), a [Sr Frontend Engineer](/blog/2014/03/24/looking-for-some-fun-with-apis-or-javascript-we-have-what-you-need/) and a [Sr API Engineer](/blog/2014/03/24/looking-for-some-fun-with-apis-or-javascript-we-have-what-you-need/): if you have the passion, but lack of the experience, don't worry but submit your application as we are very happy to hire youngsters who can grow during their time at Namshi!

 For this year, we've planned great things:

 <iframe src="http://www.slideshare.net/slideshow/embed_code/33642971" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px 1px 0; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>